microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 Generating your OAI document should look something like this:
 ```
                 "Standard valid XML document",
-                // pass in XML annotation files
                 new List<string>
                 {
                     Path.Combine(InputDirectory, "Annotation.xml"),
-                    Path.Combine(InputDirectory, "Microsoft.OpenApi.CSharpComment.Reader.Tests.Contracts.xml")
+                    Path.Combine(InputDirectory, "Microsoft.OpenApi.CSharpAnnotations.DocumentGeneration.Tests.Contracts.xml")
                 },
-                // pass in paths to DLL's where data contracts live
                 new List<string>
                 {
                     Path.Combine(
                         InputDirectory,
-                        "Microsoft.OpenApi.CSharpComment.Reader.Tests.SampleApis.dll"),
+                        "Microsoft.OpenApi.CSharpAnnotations.DocumentGeneration.Tests.SampleApis.dll"),
                     Path.Combine(
                         InputDirectory,
-                        "Microsoft.OpenApi.CSharpComment.Reader.Tests.Contracts.dll")
+                        "Microsoft.OpenApi.CSharpAnnotations.DocumentGeneration.Tests.Contracts.dll")
                 },
+                "1.0.0",
+                9,
-                OpenApiSpecVersion.OpenApi3_0, 9, Path.Combine(
+                Path.Combine(
                     OutputDirectory,
-                    "OAIOutput.Json")
+                    "Annotation.Json")
 ```
 In this example the generated OAIOutput.json should contain a valid V3 OID document for your API based on the C# comments and contract dll you included.
-This example and many others can be run in the test suite included in this repo [here](test/Microsoft.OpenApi.CSharpComment.Reader.Tests/OpenApiDocumentGeneratorTests/OpenApiDocumentGeneratorTest.cs#L671).
+This example and many others can be run in the test suite included in this repo [here](test/Microsoft.OpenApi.CSharpComment.Reader.Tests/OpenApiDocumentGeneratorTests/OpenApiDocumentGeneratorTest.cs#L634).

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a